jrst/roundcube-calendar/calendar/README.md

 Local SQL database.
 There is a SQL file to initially set up the databases and tables.

+1. Run the SQL file in /calendar/SQL/
+2. Remove the SQL folder

 ### "google": (Status: coming soon)